Anastasiia Ianson

 85 x 20 x 20 cm / bio-protein hair, shower head

-A domestic object is shifted toward figuration through minimal intervention.
-Artificial hair replaces water, turning the "shower head" into a literal head and positioning it between utility and embodiment.
+A familiar bathroom object is subtly transformed through minimal intervention.
+Artificial hair replaces the stream of water, turning the shower head into a literal "head" suspended above the viewer.

-The object offers a tactile encounter with synthetic matter.
-The viewer may stand beneath a cascade of hair, entering a situation that oscillates between care and intrusion, desire and discomfort.
+The work introduces a tactile encounter with synthetic matter.
+Standing beneath the object places the body in a situation that oscillates between intimacy and mild discomfort.

 sculptural object